louisnguyenn/louisnguyenn/README.md

 </div>

 ## 💫 About Me
-- Currently studying Engineering Systems & Computing at the University of Guelph
+- Currently studying Engineering Systems and Computing at the University of Guelph
 - Passionate about combining software and hardware to build meaningful systems and solve real world problems
-- Interested in AI/ML and data science
+- Interested in AI/ML, data science, and creating full-stack applications
 - Enjoy physical and competitive activities

 ---